 4. Find Out How Long the Car Will Take to Arrive

-Once the car is shipped, it may take several days to a week depending on the distance from the drop off point to the destination point, the delivery schedule of the carrier, and your specific agreement with the carrier.
+Once the car is shipped, it may take several days to a week depending on the distance from the drop-off point to the destination point, the delivery schedule of the carrier, and your specific agreement with the carrier.
 To avoid any miscommunication, it is always best to seek clarity on when your car will arrive at the final destination so you can start making plans accordingly.

 Ask your existing interstate movers (that are taking your other stuff for your interstate move) if they have a vehicle shipping service.
 It is worthwhile asking how much extra car shipping would cost you.
 This could be a good way to consolidate your moving and coordinate with a single point of contact instead of multiple people.
-Usually though, these interstate moving companies will charge high rates for vehicle shipping.
+Usually, though, these interstate moving companies will charge high rates for vehicle shipping.

 6. Ask the Carrier for a Checklist Before Shipping

 Before the car is shipped, get a checklist of everything needed in advance so that you are properly prepared with no issues.
-These are usually things to prep the car for before shipping including checking fluid levels, removing personal belongings, removing toll tags, etc. Get a full list from carrier.
+These are usually things to prep the car for before shipping including checking fluid levels, removing personal belongings, removing toll tags, etc. Get a full list from the carrier.

 7. Make Sure Carrier and Broker are Licensed